 After a report has been filed and you have obtained a copy, you should take photos and videos of the scene, including any property damage endured, any visible injuries you have sustained, and the hazard that resulted in the injury, if applicable.
 Taking pictures can help capture important evidence that can aid in your case.

-After you have completed the necessary steps at the scene of the accident and obtained medical care, you can submit a claim to the negligent party’s insurer.
 Although you may think the insurance companies are on your side, it is imperative to understand that their main goal is to save as much money as possible.
-As such, you should understand that they will do everything in their power to reduce your compensation.
+While the California Department of Insurance has regulations that companies may follow, they still operate with a financial incentive to reduce payouts.
+As such, you should know that they will do everything in their power to reduce your compensation.

 Unfortunately, many who try to negotiate with insurance companies will soon discover that they may not receive a favorable outcome in these matters.
 As such, you should enlist the assistance of an experienced personal injury attorney to fight on your behalf.